epandurski/alcibiades/README.md

 ## Usage

-Here is how simple it is to create a chess engine using this crate:
+Here is how simple it is to create a chess engine using the framework:

 ```rust,no_run
 extern crate alcibiades;